Caue-Ribeiro/BookList/README.md

 # 📕 BookList

-### As an upadate of my learning process, I decided to make my this booklist by my own, using what I've already learned and also reading some documentation.
-I trained constructor function, local storage, DOM manipulation.🚀
+### As an upadate of my learning process, I decided to make this booklist by my own, using what I've already learned and also reading some documentation.
+I trained constructor function, local storage and DOM manipulation.🚀

 #